Skip to content

 #Don’t Forget Battery, Ports, and Display

-The AI specs grab the headlines, but the basics still decide how a laptop feels day to day.
-Battery life is the quiet winner of the AI PC era, since the NPU’s efficiency lets thin machines run all day, and ARM models in particular post the longest runtimes.
-If portability matters, weigh battery alongside TOPS.
+The AI specs grab the headlines, but the basics still decide how a laptop feels.
+Battery life is the quiet win of the AI PC era, and ARM models post the longest runtimes.

 Ports and wireless deserve a glance too.
 Aim for at least two USB-C or Thunderbolt connections plus a USB-A for legacy devices, and prefer Wi-Fi 6E at minimum, with Wi-Fi 7 on newer models.
 A bright display in the 14-inch range hits the sweet spot for a thin-and-light AI laptop.
 None of these are AI features, yet they shape your daily experience far more than the gap between one NPU and another.